Yulenmis Aguilar

 Yulenmis Aguilar Martínez (born 3 August 1996) is a track and field athlete, specialising in the javelin throw.
 Born in Cuba, she represents Spain internationally.

+Career

 She competed for her country of birth at the 2015 World Championships in Beijing without qualifying for the final.
 In the Pan American Junior Edmonton 2015 he launched 63.86 which is the current Junior world record.

 Her personal best in the event is 64.17 metres, set in Spain in 2022.